slavnikov/BootUp/README.md

 The backend of the BootUp app is built on the Ruby on Rails framework.
 Rails starts by managing the routing of http requests to the app's API.
 It is then also responsible for analyzing those requests, and responding with appropriate data from the Postgresql database.

-The Rails ActiveRecord class is already optimized for handling requests for linked resources and so minimizing the number of actual calls to the databse.
-In the case of BootUp, it allows a single line of code to fetch an index of completed projects along with associated creators, backings, and linked image blobs with a single call to the databse.
+The Rails ActiveRecord class is already optimized for handling requests for linked resources and so minimizing the number of actual calls to the database.
+In the case of BootUp, it allows a single line of code to fetch an index of completed projects along with associated creators, backings, and linked image blobs with a single call to the database.

 ```ruby
 Project.with_attached_image.where(complete: true).includes('admin', 'backings')